twofford/newyork_2069_vault/Characters/Tatyana Tereshkova.md

 Nationality: Russian

-Distinguishing Features: Color-Change Irises, Chromed Teeth
+Distinguishing Features: color-change irises, chromed teeth

 Tatyana (Taty to her friends *only*) was born to a relatively well-placed family in Leningrad.
 She always had a strong aptitude for the hard sciences, something which her parents and teachers encouraged her in.